 - 9. Mosteiro Pálacio Nacional de Mafra (Mafra)

 1. Quinta da Regaleira (Sintra)

 Quinta da Regaleira is a grand estate situated at Sintra, Portugal.
-Recognized as a UNESCO World Heritage Site, Quinta da Regaleira is one of best attractions in Portugal which is worth sightseeing.
-The luxurious property includes a regal palace, an exuberant park, a Roman Catholic chapel.
-Several benches, gazebos, and fountains can be around the whole estate.
-Its castle is recognized as the Palace of Monteiro, the Millionaire which is based on the name of one of its former owners.
+Recognized as a UNESCO World Heritage Site. this luxurious property includes a regal palace, an exuberant park and a charming Roman Catholic chapel.
+Several benches, gazebos, and fountains can also be found dotted around the estate.
+The building is also known as 'the Palace of Monteiro the Millionaire' which is based on the name of one of its former owners.